ntd/adg.entidi.com/markdown/tutorial.md

 end
 app:run { arg[0], ... }
 ```

+This is a fully-functional application that allows you to browse the full set
+of UNI flat washers!

 ![Final application, with data browsing and drawing generation on-the-fly](img/tutorial2.png)

-The first chunk of code is dedicated to the database definition.
-In a real
+The first chunk of code is dedicated to the database definition: in a real
 application the database would probably resides on an external resource and db
 would be populated with a loop on that resource.

-Furthermore, the user interface could include a search feature or any other
+Furthermore, the user
+interface could include a search feature or any other mean to make the search
-mean to make the search on a big dataset easier.
-Although all valid points,
+on a big dataset easier.

-this is outside the scope of this tutorial and, more in general, of the ADG
+Although all valid points, this is outside the scope of this tutorial and, more
-project.
+in general, of the ADG project.

 The material presented here only scratches the surface of the ADG.
 A more
 complex example (that did not fit a quick tutorial) is the adg-demo, a program